 After training in England, the 39th Battalion left for France on 23 November 1916, arriving at Havre the following day.
 They made their way to Bailleul in the following days where they were billeted.
 Their first stint in the trenches was at Houplines in northern France from December 1916, spending Christmas Day in the trenches.

 By June 1917, the 39th Battalion was at Ploegsteert Wood, Belgium in preparation for the Battle of Messines.
 On 7 June, as they marched to their starting point for the impending battle, the 39th Battalion was subjected to heavy gas shelling.
-More than two-thirds of the battalion were unable to take their place as the battle began.
+More than two-thirds of the battalion was unable to take their place as the battle began.
 Rod Keegan was one of the victims of the gas and was hospitalised.

 News of Rod’s injuries reached home by July when the Hamilton Spectator published the news along with an excerpt from a letter Rod’s mother had received from a soldier in B Company with Rod.
 Thomas Douglas White wrote to Annie Keegan on 13 April, prior to Messines and reported on how well Rod was going.
 White hailed from Sebastopol and coincidently, his bravery on 7 June, the day Rod was gassed, saw him awarded a Military Medal.

 Rod was discharged for duty on 14 June.
 During July, the battalion remained in Belgium and on were near Messines Ridge on 19 July when Rod fell ill and was admitted to hospital at Abbeville in France with pleurisy.
 On 26 July, he transferred to the 1st South African General Hospital with tuberculosis.
 With his condition worsening, Rod was transferred to the Royal Victorian Hospital at Netley, Hampshire, England on 16 August 1917.
 On 6 November he transferred to the Richmond Military Hospital near London and on 9 November, to the 1st Australian Auxiliary Hospital at Harefield, Middlesex.
 It was there Rod Keegan died at 7:05 pm on 20 November 1917 from exhaustion as a result of tuberculosis.

 By the end of November, John and Annie Keegan heard the news their son was dead.
 A notice was published in the Hamilton Spectator on 29 November 1917.